 - What about chair and room renters?

-This guide provides in-depth information and advice about workplace pensions and what you need to do.
+The workplace pensions guide provides in-depth information and advice about workplace pensions and what you need to do.
 It’s available to Members and non-members.

 If you pay someone on a regular basis and deduct tax and National Insurance from their wages you are almost certainly an employer and should be providing a workplace pension scheme in your salon or barbershop.